Jeikó language

-Jaikó (Jeicó, Jeikó, Yeico, Geico, Eyco, Zyeikó) is an extinct language of southeastern Piauí, Brazil, known only from an 1867 wordlist with interference from neighboring languages.
+Jeikó (Jeicó, Jeikó, Yeico, Geico, Eyco, Zyeikó) is an extinct language of southeastern Piauí, Brazil, known only from a 19th-century wordlist with interference from neighboring languages.
 It is considered a Macro-Jê language, but not always in the Jê language branch.

 Classification

-Based on a 67-word list from the 19th century in von Martius (1867, v.
-2, p.
-143), it appears to be a Jê language.
+Based on a 67-word list from the early 19th century in von Martius (1867), it appears to be a Jê language.

+Davis (1968) found a number of lexical similarities with the Jê language family.
+He noted, however, that "[m]ost comparable Jeikó items, however, show no similarity to reconstructed Proto Jê[sic] forms".

-However, Ramirez et al. (2015: 260–261) doubts the accuracy of von Martius' list, and notes that the word list may actually consist of a wide mixture of languages spoken in Piauí, including from Pimenteira (Cariban) and Masakará (Kamakã).
+However, Ramirez et al. (2015) doubts the accuracy of von Martius' list, and notes that the word list may actually consist of a wide mixture of languages spoken in Piauí, including from Pimenteira (Cariban) and Masakará (Kamakã).
 Nevertheless, Nikulin (2020) still finds convincing evidence that Jaikó was a Macro-Jê language, but does not consider it to be within the Jê branch.
 At least 13 words from Martius' wordlist belong to a Macro-Jê language.

-Loukotka (1968) lists some other languages, all unattested, supposedly spoken in Piauí and Pernambuco states and related to Jaikó.